 A 1:1 extraction just means no extract has been done and the whole fruiting body ground up has been placed into each capsule at a measured dose.

 Note: It is important to ensure any products you are purchasing have been extracted in both alcohol and water (dual extract) for maximum benefits.

 Currently, none of the studies reports any adverse side effects even amongst some pretty high doses in rats during the nerve crushing study.

 However, anecdotes from people online (mostly Reddit) seem to point to itchiness in some people, but the doses some these users were taken were way beyond those considered “beneficial”.

-No. Lion’s mane will not get you high and is not psychoactive.
-However, it definitely an interesting supplement for improving you’re day to day cognition.
+No. Although lions mane has some really great properties it is not a psychedelic mushroom, lion’s mane will not get you high and is not psychoactive.
+However, it is definitely an interesting supplement for improving you’re day to day cognition.

 So to summarise, supplementing with Lion’s Mane Mushroom has helped me keep a clearer head during my workday, lowered my levels of anxiety, improved my reading and writing skills and it possibly gave me reflexes like spider-man one time (although even I know that’s probably a bit of a stretch).

 The research and studies described earlier on this page do show that Lion’s Mane shows promise as a neuroprotectant and anxiolytic when the Erinacine compound is extracted (using alcohol) or consuming the full fruiting body regularly.
 When the fruiting bodies are cooked in a hot water extraction it provides a boost to the immune system and microbiome.

 When buying supplements ensure you research each product to ensure it has a good reputation however, I recommend learning the process and growing your own Lion’s Mane Mushrooms at home.